Hillside, Merseyside: Landmarks

 The most famous landmark is the art deco style 'Round House' which was built as a house in 1924 by local builder Luke Highton, who fulfilled his dream of building a rotunda, complete with rooftop observatory, at the age of 74.

 The dome on top of the house was restored by the owners in 2007.
 The house has great views over the local area; Winter Hill can be seen to the north east and the gas rig in Liverpool Bay to the south west.

 Sport

 The village is surrounded by many golf courses, one being the world-famous Royal Birkdale Golf Club.
 Hillside also has its own golf club which is split from the Royal Birkdale Golf Course by the local Birkdale and Ainsdale Hills Local Nature Reserve and in part, runs along the Liverpool - Southport Railway Line.

 Hillside is also home to Southport Rugby Football Club, situated on Waterloo Road, opposite Our Lady of Lourdes church, a 3-minute walk from Hillside Railway Station.

 Hillside has a village centre that contains local shops, amenities and bars.

+Geography

+The elevation at the centre of Hillside is given as 39ft (approx 12m).
+The geology is blown sand over mudstone.

+Merseyside is estuarine with intertidal mudflats/sand flats, salt marsh and low exposed cliffs.
+There is a flat landscape with broad panoramic views.